MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-publish-to-web.md

 >[!Note]
 >You can embed your content securely in an internal portal or website.
 Use the [Embed](service-embed-secure.md) or [Embed in SharePoint Online](service-embed-report-spo.md) options.
 These options ensure that all permissions and data security are enforced when your users view your internal data.

-## Create embed codes with Publish to web
+## Prerequisites

+You need a Microsoft Power BI Pro license to use **Publish to web**.
+Your report viewers don't need to be Power BI users.

 **Publish to web** is available for reports you can edit in your personal and group workspaces.
 It isn't available for reports shared with you, or ones relying on row-level security to secure data.
 See the [**Considerations and limitations**](#considerations-and-limitations) section below for a complete list of cases where **Publish to web** isn't supported.

+## Create embed codes with Publish to web

+Follow these steps to use **Publish to web**.
 Review the **Warning** earlier in this article before using **Publish to web**.

-The following steps describe how to use **Publish to web**.

 1. Open a report in a workspace that you can edit, and select **File**  > **Embed report** > **Publish to web (public)**.